 - Return Payment Penalty Fee: $25

-- Need a card that doesn’t require a credit or employment check
+- You need a card that doesn’t require a credit or employment check

-- Have no credit history or need to build up a poor credit score
+- You have no credit history or need to build up a poor credit score

-- Enjoy the convenience of online shopping and don’t mind paying the monthly membership fee
+- You enjoy the convenience of online shopping and don’t mind paying the monthly membership fee

-- Can take advantage of the perks offered with the card, such as legal aid and prescription discounts
+- You can take advantage of the perks offered with the card, such as legal aid and prescription discounts

 Group One Platinum Card Review